meilisearch/meilisearch-migration/README.md

 *Dear Community,*

 *We'd like to share some updates regarding the future maintenance of this repository:*

 *Our team is small, and our availability will be reduced in the upcoming times.
 As such, response times might be slower, and less frequent updates can be expected.*
-*If you're looking for reliable alternatives, consider using [Cloud Service](https://www.meilisearch.com/pricing?utm_campaign=oss&utm_source=integration&utm_medium=docs-scraper).
-It offers a robust solution for those seeking an alternative to this repository.*
-*Seeking Immediate Support?
-While our presence here may be diminished, we're still active on [our Discord channel](https://discord.meilisearch.com).
-If you require a quick response for support or any other matters, please join us on [Discord](https://discord.meilisearch.com).*

-*We deeply appreciate your understanding and support over the years.
-The community has been instrumental to our project's success, and we hope you continue to find value in what we've built together.
-We encourage everyone to support each other, share knowledge, and possibly even contribute to the project if you feel inclined.*
+*Seeking immediate support?
+Please join us on [our Discord channel](https://discord.meilisearch.com).*

 ---